sidrakesh93/grpc-tools/benchmarking/performance_db/performance_db_server/ReadMe.md

 The frontend makes two types of calls to the server: to obtain the data either for one user or for all the users.
 The server sends data to the frontend accordingly.

-The server needs to be passed the address in _hostname:port_ format as a commandline argument, which are handled using [gflags](https://github.com/gflags/gflags).
-The server is run as:
+The server is started using a Python wrapper, _run_perf_db_server.py_, needs to be passed the address in _hostname:port_ format and the location of the database as commandline arguments.
+The command to run the server will typically look like:

-    ./user_data_server --address=hostname:port
+    ./run_perf_db_server --address=hostname:port --database=path_to_database